 6.0.1 Staff Training

-Pool chemical injuries are a common occurrence as discussed in MAHC Annex 4.9.2.
+Pool chemical injuries are a common occurrence asughs discussed in MAHC Annex 4.9.2.
 These injuries have been caused by eye splashes, skin exposures, and inhalation following improper handling or lack of use of PPE.
 Some incidents have involved the release of gases affecting multiple bathers or staff.
 There is a need to reinforce appropriate pool chemical handling and storage.
 This applies to both longer-term staff but also seasonal employees and young workers who might be less likely to receive appropriate training.
 Discussion of PPE, hazard communication, and bloodborne pathogens provisions are required since they are part of OSHA regulation.
-All employers, including swimming pool programs, are required to comply with OSHA regulations and ensure training is adequate.
+Most employers, including swimming pool programs, are required to comply with OSHA regulations and ensure training is adequate.

 6.0.1.6.1 Training Topics